• Skip to main content

 Two ears of corn with the bottom cut off.

 1. Let the corn cool a bit and, using a potholder or dish towel, hold the ear at the top and squeeze.
 Like magic, the husk and silk will slip right off.
-Then use a sharp knife and cut the kernels off as close as possible to the husk.
+Then use a sharp knife and cut the kernels off as close as possible to the cob.

 Corn cooked in the microwave showing the husks slipping right off.